Overview

 Programme Structure

-Week 1: An introduction to the secret life of interviewing (hybrid synchronous)
+- Week 1: The secret life of interviewing (hybrid synchronous)

 Key information